Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 During a week on Savai‘i, Samoa’s largest island, you’ll learn about plate tectonics and the formation of volcanic islands, then visit the most recent (1906–1911) lava flows and blow holes and hike across the 1906 lava flow.
 You’ll also see how siapo, traditional bark cloth, is made and spend a weekend at a beach fale (traditional thatched hut).
 You’ll also visit a volcanic crater to watch for flying foxes, swim at Olemoe Falls, and take a coastal tour that includes blow holes and sea arches.
 At Tanu Beach, you’ll see the impacts of climate change and adaptations to it.

 Lectures will compare the two Samoas and the issues the two island countries face.
-Other lectures may examine climate change, uses of archaeology, and sustainable agriculture.
+Other lectures may examine climate change, visual art and architecture, and sustainable agriculture.
 You’ll work with a Samoan art student during an indigenous art workshop and have your own piece of art to take home.

 You’ll take in the stunning scenery of a small island famous for its beautiful and strategic Pago Pago harbor.
 You will also visit the National Park of American Samoa head office and hike with some of the rangers.